ocasazza/rust-nix-template/README.md

 - **Libraries**: You may choose to add `Cargo.lock` to `.gitignore` if you prefer

 The current setup works for both use cases and ensures release-plz functions correctly.

+### Automated Version Management

+This template eliminates the need for manual version updates across files:

+**✅ Automatically Updated**:
+- `Cargo.toml` version → Updated by release-plz
+- Documentation version → Dynamically read from `Cargo.toml`
+- Built documentation → Inherits version from Sphinx config
+- GitHub releases → Tagged with correct version
+- CHANGELOG.md → Generated with version headers

+**🚫 No Manual Updates Required**:
+- No hardcoded version numbers in documentation
+- No need to update multiple files for each release
+- Version consistency guaranteed across all components

+**How It Works**:
+1. `release-plz` updates `Cargo.toml` version based on conventional commits
+2. `docs/source/conf.py` reads version from `Cargo.toml` using Python `toml` library
+3. Sphinx builds documentation with correct version automatically
+4. All other components inherit or reference the single source of truth

 ### Documentation Customization